 - The program requires a minimum of 64 semester credits of post-baccalaureate study. - At least 24 semester credits must be completed within the EdS program at Andrews University.
-This course plan must include at least two-thirds of the required minimum of credits in course work numbered 500 and above. - Major requirements for the completion of the program are determined by the individual department offering the degree. - A cognate in an appropriate supportive area may be required. - Two educational foundations courses: EDFN500 Phil Foundations of Education & Psychology-3 and one of the following:
+This course plan must include at least two-thirds of the required minimum of credits in course work numbered 500 and above. - Major requirements for the completion of the program are determined by the individual department offering the degree. - A cognate in an appropriate supportive area may be required. - Two educational foundations courses:

+EDFN500 Philosophical Foundations for Professionals-3 and one of the following: